See more remote resources for connecting from home.

 Assessments: If you need to collect written assignments, use the assignments tool in Canvas to create a place for students to submit their work.
 Make sure that you indicate the assignment will be submitted online, and choose the “file upload” option for the submission type.

-Quizzes: If you need to administer an online quiz, use the Quiz tool in Canvas.
-For low-stakes assessment, consider allowing multiple attempts, not including a time limit, and allowing students to see their quiz responses.
+- For low-stakes assessment, consider allowing multiple attempts on quizzes, not including a time limit, and allowing students to see their quiz responses.

-- General tips for conducting online assessments:
+General tips for conducting online assessments: